 I run Flower Press, an equitable publishing practice centering historically marginalized artists, authors, and practitioners.
 We publish books, zines, dreams, resources, newspapers, magic, research, and more.

-Lately, I’ve been writing about grief and friendship, reconnecting with my homeplace, and opening myself up to new opportunities in spaces like culture, music, climate resilience, tech equity, mental health, community wellness, and affordable housing.
+Lately, I’ve been learning about sea urchin harvest, bottling natural wine, writing about grief and friendship, and opening myself up to new opportunities in spaces like climate resilience, education, music, arts & culture, tech equity, mental health, community wellness, and affordable housing.

 In 2023, I helped guide brilliant teams at Bandcamp as they launched Listening Parties and Playlists, Flower Press published stunning new work, I completed a residency at Salmon Creek Farm, I taught myself to play piano (slowly, gingerly) in a Covid-induced haze, I made and released my first solo tunes, I wrote a joke book about birds, I drew so many hearts.
 I also learned a lot about grief, about the importance of good friendship, about myself.
 I rode my bicycle through France, I drove across the country, I went to a rodeo on the fourth of July, I saw fireworks and watched them fizzle out.
 I wrote poems, songs, reflections, investigated new paths.